nicolay-r/AREkit/README.md

 * [Networks](networks) directory -- Provides both neural network model implementation (in Tensorflow) intended for the automatic sentiment relation extraction (RE) on document level.

+* [Bert](bert) directory -- Tsv encoders for the related task which is assumes to be applied for experiments with BERT language model.

 * **Services** directory -- application in News Processing [N/A, TODO]